ADEA/Colgate-Palmolive Co. Allied Dental Educators Fellowship

 - One letter of recommendation from a professional colleague.

-ADEA Policy Center Fellowship applicants must submit the following using the ADEA
+ADEA Fellowship applicants must submit the following using the ADEA online application system to be made available in early August.

 - A letter of recommendation from the applicant’s dean or program director specifying how the fellowship would benefit the institution and the applicant and agreeing to pay his or her salary and fringe benefits for the duration of the fellowship;